riccardonar/php-intrange/README.md

 # php-intrange

-Thanks to @Salamek, this is an adapt to https://github.com/Salamek/php-intrange
+Thanks to Salamek, this is an adapt to https://github.com/Salamek/php-daterange

 Php integer range implementation, usualy used in PgSQL database